sonata-project/SonataAdminBundle/docs/reference/action_list.rst

 Customizing the query used to generate the list
 -----------------------------------------------

+.. versionadded:: 3.63

+    The ``configureQuery`` method was introduced in 3.63.

 You can customize the list query thanks to the ``configureQuery`` method::

     protected function configureQuery(ProxyQueryInterface $query): ProxyQueryInterface